GRAVTIT/Little_programs/Ez_clipboard_manager/README.md

 How is it working?
 ==============
 1) Make a new file in folder, where is file placed with filename %year-month-day%, where program will write a history of clipboard.
-2) If file created - open it.
+2) If file created - opened it.
 3) Start sniff text clipboard.
 Format: %hours:minutes:seconds% > %some_text_in_clipboard%
 4) Write text in file + console
 5) If program sniff non-text - write empty line